 The homeowner was so scared by the incident that they refused to be interviewed on TV about it.
 They gave the footage to local news in San Antonio but beyond that they really did not want to be identified.
 Hard to blame them.

-San Antonio police were, of course, alerted to the incident and will be keeping an eye out for their city’s own personal Pennywise.
+San Antonio police were, of course, alerted to the incident and kept an eye out for their city’s own personal Pennywise.
 Though really they should drop everything they’re doing and comb the city for this actual monster until he’s found.